grnet/nfdhcpd/docs/index.rst

 * ``dhcpv6_queue`` the NFQUEUE number to listen on for DHCPv6 request

+* ``mode`` to determine whether SLAAC or SLAAC+DHCPv6 is used

+| This option may have the values: `slaac`, `slaac+dhcpv6` or `auto`, where the
+| default one is `auto`.
+Right now Stateful DHCPv6 is not supported.
+If the
+| value is `auto`, nfdhcpd will examine the provided NFQUEUE numbers to
+| determine the running mode.
+If all three queues (rs, ns and dhcpv6) are
+| provided, the running mode will be `slaac+dhcpv6`.
+If only the router
+| solicitation and neighbor solicitation queues are provided, the running mode
+| will be `slaac`.

 * ``nameservers`` the IPv6 nameservers

-| They can be send using the RDNSS option of the RA [4].
+| They can be send using the RDNSS option of the RA [4] (if the mode is SLAAC)
+| or serve them via DHCPv6 presponses (if the mode is SLAAC+DHCPv6).
+RDNNS is
-| Since it is not supported by Windows we serve them via DHCPv6 responses
+| not supported by Windows.
+If you want to have full Windows support, the
+| running mode must be SLAAC+DHCPv6.

 * ``domains`` the domain search list